 If you have a spouse, you must name your spouse as your primary beneficiary under British Columbia Pension Legislation.
 (Please refer to Marriage, Common Law, Separation, & Divorce for the definition of spouse.)
 Should your spouse wish to waive their right to the death benefits, they must complete a Form 4 – Spouse’s Waiver of Beneficiary Right to Benefits in a Pension Plan, Locked-In Retirement Account, Life Income Fund or Annuity Before Payments Start.
 This form should be submitted to the UBC Pension Administration Office.

 If you do not have a spouse, a beneficiary may be an individual(s), an institution(s), a trustee, or your estate.
-You may also name a contingent beneficiary, where upon your death, if the primary beneficiary has pre-deceased you, the contingent beneficiary will receive the death benefit.
+You may also name a secondary beneficiary, where upon your death, if the primary beneficiary has pre-deceased you, the secondary beneficiary will receive the death benefit.

-If your primary or contingent beneficiary designation includes more than one individual or institution, you are required to allocate the percentage of entitlement for each beneficiary.
+If your primary or secondary beneficiary designation includes more than one individual or institution, you are required to allocate the percentage of entitlement for each beneficiary.

 If you do not designate a beneficiary, the default beneficiary will be your estate.

-When you complete your enrolment form to join the UBC Staff Pension Plan, you will be asked to designate a primary beneficiary.
-If you have a spouse, you will be required to submit proof of age documents for both your spouse and yourself at the time of enrolment.
+If you have a spouse, you will be required to submit proof of age documents for both your spouse and yourself.
+You can submit your documents through Workday.

 Changing Your Beneficiary Designation